QianhuiWan/TestPackages/README.md

 I will test and also compare `TOAST` package with `RefFreeEWAS` R package.
 These 2 packages are different in terms of the feature selection process, so I want to see whehter the results from these 2 packages will be different or not.

+## test the cell type adjustment example, from the 2016 article (An evaluation of methods correcting for cell-type heterogeneity in DNA methylation studies)

+This example is from github (https://github.com/GreenwoodLab/CellTypeAdjustment).